jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 Explain the output and understand how it works.

-In the [**source code repository**](./exemplo3) you will also find an HTTP server named  HttpTrickyServer (only the class is provided) that is able to serve the requested files from its local file system.
-In order ro test the server, you shoud also provide the file `Http.class` since it needs it.
-For example, if the server is running in the same machine as your browser, you can interact with it using ``**http://localhost:8080**``
+In the [**source code repository**](./exemplo3) you will also find an HTTP server named  HttpTrickyServer (only the class or a jar are provided) that is able to serve the requested files from its local file system.
+In order test the server, you must also provide the file `Http.class` in the same directory as the server since it needs it.
+You can run the server using the command `java -cp .
+HttpTrickyServer` (assuming `Http.class` is in the same directory) or the command `java -jar HttpTrickyServer.jar 8181` for example.

-By now, if you run the **HttpTrickyServer** you can use the browser of your choice and try to access URL ``**http://localhost:8080**``.
-The browser will also show the answer of the server.
-You can also try to access the URL: ``**http://localhost**``.
 Later on, you will understand better why the server has the word **Tricky** in its name.
 By now, you can use the browser of your choice and try to access URL ``**http://localhost:8080**``.
-The browser will also show the answer of the server.
-You can also try to access the URL:
+The browser will show the answer of the server.

-For example, if the server is executing in your localhost, and if in its current directory you have the two files called [**index.html**](./exemplo3/index.html) and [**earth.jpg**](./exemplo3/earth.jpg), using the **HttpTrickyServer** and the URLs ``**http://localhost:8080/index.html*`` or ``**http://localhost:8080/index.html*`` you can obtain the contents of these files.
+You can also try to access the URL: ``**http://localhost:8080/some_filename.java**``.
+For example, if the server is executing in your localhost, and if in its current directory you have two files, called [**index.html**](./exemplo3/index.html) and [**earth.jpg**](./exemplo3/earth.jpg), using the **HttpTrickyServer** and the URLs ``**http://localhost:8080/index.html*`` or ``**http://localhost:8080/index.earth.jpg*`` you can obtain the contents of these files.
 It will be similar for any other object you want to download from the server.

 ## Hands-On: Programming Execise
 The provided **SimpleHttpClient**  is able to use the HTTP request / reply protocol to obtain a file and show its content.
-Departing from this class find a way that it may be used to download files from the HTTP server to be stored in a local file (in the clinet side).
+Departing from this class find a way that it may be used to download files from an HTTP server to be stored in a local file (in the clinet side).
 Call your class **GetFile.java** for example.
 You can follow a code structure as initially proposed in **GetFile.java**.

 In the source code repository there is another class [**GetURL.java**](./exemplo3/GetURL.java) which uses the class URL to download an object from an HTTP server.